bluesky/tiled/docs/source/reference/service.md

 ## Internal Cache

-The "internal" cache is available to all Adapters to cache their internal resources, such as a file handled or parsed file contents.
+The "data" cache is available to all Adapters to cache their data resources, such as a file handled or parsed file contents.
 It is a process-global singleton.

 Implementation detail: It is backed by [Cachey](https://github.com/dask/cachey).